 where $\pm$ subscripts denote the ket and bra spaces respectively.
 In this picture, the $e$ and $f$ noise channels have the effect of condensing the anyons $e_+ e_-$ and $f_+ f_-$ respectively, which for maximal decoherence lead to the resulting daughter topological orders

 It is readily apparent that the resulting TO in either case is that of a single $\mbZ_2$ Toric code, with the fusion group of the Abelian anyons given by $\mbZ_2 \times \mbZ_2$.
 This can also be directly verified with the explicit forms of $\kket{\rho_{e,f}}$ in the lattice model.
 In light of our above stabilizer analysis however, we note a key distinction between the mixed-states $\mC_e$ and $\mC_f$.
 Restricting attention to anyons with support on only the ket or bra space, we see that both orders support a single such anyon.
 For $\mC_e$, this is the \emph{boson} $e_+ \sim e_-$, while for $\mC_f$, this is the \emph{fermion} $f_+ \sim f_-$, where the equivalences are up to fusion with the condensed anyon.
-This is consistent with our observation in the stabilizer analysis that under $e$ and $f$ noise, the sole remaining deconfined quantum excitations are simply the original $e$ and $f$ excitations, respectively.
+This is consistent with our observation in the stabilizer analysis that under $e$ and $f$ noise, the sole remaining coherent closed loops are simply those corresponding to the original $e$ and $f$ anyons, respectively.